Generators and splitting fields of certain elliptic K3 surfaces: The case of

 Applying the specialization map $sp_\infty: \Ee'_5(\KK'_5) \rightarrow (\KK'_5)^+$ to these points and dividing the images by $u_1$, we obtain the following subset of the field $\KK'_5$,

 which is easy to see that they are linearly independent over $\Q$.
-Thus, the points $Q_1, \ldots , Q_8$ form a linearly independent subset generating a sublattice of rank $8$ in $\Ee'_5(\KK'_5(s)).$ It is easy to check that the Gram matrix of these eight points is equal to the following unimodular matrix:
+Thus, the points $Q_1, \ldots , Q_8$ form a linearly independent subset generating a sublattice of rank $8$ in $\Ee'_5(\KK'_5(s)).$ The Gram matrix of these eight points is equal to the following unimodular matrix: { } Thus, the points $Q_j$'s for $ \ j= 1, \ldots, 8$ generate the whole group $\Ee'_5(\KK'_5(s))$ as desired.
+Using Pari/GP, we obtained the minimal defining polynomial of $\KK'_5$ is a number field defined by a polynomial $g'_5(x)$ of degree 96 given in \cite[min-pols]{k3-codes}.